poetapp/node/README.md

 And `journalctl -f --user-unit poet-node` to tail the logs, or without the `-f` to just `less` them.

 ### Supported Platforms
-The Po.et Node has been tested in Ubuntu, Linux Mint and Mac OS.
+The Po.et Node has been tested on Ubuntu, Linux Mint and Mac OS X.

-The `npm run build` command depends on `npm run build-clear` and `npm run copy-json`, which use bash' `rm` and `cp`, so building under Windows may require some tweaking.
+The `npm run build` command depends on `npm run build-clear` and `npm run copy-json`, which use bash' `rm` and `cp`.
+Therefore building under Windows may require some tweaking.

 ## Contributing

 ### Compiling
 Run `npm run build` to compile the source.
-This will run TypeScript on the source files and place the output in `dist/ts`, and then it'll run Babel and place the output in `dist/babel`.
+This will run TypeScript on the source files and place the output in `dist/ts`, and will then run Babel and place the output in `dist/babel`.

 Currently, we're only using Babel to support [absolute import paths](https://github.com/tleunen/babel-plugin-module-resolver).

 During development, you can also run `npm run watch` to automatically watch for file changes, build the changed files and restart the application on the fly.

 ### Tests
-Both unit and integration tests live in this same repo.
+Unit and integration tests are located in this repo.
 You can run both with `npm test` or separately with `npm run test:unit` and `npm run test:integration`.

-The integration tests are hard-coded to hit the `http://localhost:18080`.
+The integration tests are hard-coded to hit `http://localhost:18080`.
 In the future, this will be picked up from an environment variable and defaulted to that same url.

 > **Warning:** Running the integration tests wipes out the entire `db.poet.works` collection and inserts testing data.
 This is done by the `test/integration/PrepareDB.ts` file.
 In the future, a less invasive mechanism will be developed.
 Meanwhile, make sure you're comfortable with this before running the integration tests!

 Currently, Po.et Node is lacking some tests.
 The most critical paths that aren't being tested right now are:

 - Broadcasting of transactions in a single Node (submit work, wait a bit, get work and expect transactionId to be set and valid)
 - Replication across nodes (submit WORK to Node A, get WORK in Node B)

-See issues [#21][i21], [#22][i22], [#25][i25] and [#27][i27] for more info on this topic.
+See issues [#22](poetapp/node#22), [#25](poetapp/node#25) and [#27](poetapp/node#27) for more info on this topic.

 ### Coverage
 Coverage is generated with [Istanbul](https://github.com/istanbuljs/nyc).
-A more complete report can be generated by running `npm run coverage`, this command will run the `npm run coverage:unit` and `npm run coverage:integration` together.
-Also you will be able to execute these commands separately.
+A more complete report can be generated by running `npm run coverage`, which will run `npm run coverage:unit` and `npm run coverage:integration` together.
+You may also execute these commands separately.

-Coverage for unit test

-`npm run coverage:unit`

-Coverage for integration test

-`npm run coverage:integration`

-> Note: we're using our own forks of [nyc](https://github.com/istanbuljs/nyc) and [istanbul-lib-instrument](https://github.com/istanbuljs/istanbuljs/tree/master/packages/istanbul-lib-instrument) that add better support for TypeScript.
-We intend to contribute our forks back to nyc and istanbul-lib-instrument in order to make our solution available for all the community.
-You can follow the issues in this [PR](https://github.com/poetapp/node/pull/230), and check the new PRs for [istanbul-lib-instrument](https://github.com/istanbuljs/istanbuljs/pull/204)
+> Note: We are using our own forks of [nyc](https://github.com/istanbuljs/nyc) and [istanbul-lib-instrument](https://github.com/istanbuljs/istanbuljs/tree/master/packages/istanbul-lib-instrument) in order to add better support for TypeScript.
+We intend to contribute our forks back to nyc and istanbul-lib-instrument in order to make our solution available to the entire community.
+You can follow the issues in this [PR](https://github.com/poetapp/node/pull/230), and check the new PRs for [istanbul-lib-instrument](https://github.com/istanbuljs/istanbuljs/pull/204).

 ### Branches and Pull Requests
 The master branch is blocked - no one can commit to it directly.
-To contribute changes, branch off from master and make a PR back to it.

-TravisCI will run all tests automatically for all pull requests submitted.
+To contribute changes, branch off of master and make a pull request back to it.
+Travis CI will run all tests automatically for all submitted pull requests, including linting (`npm run lint`).
+You can run `npm run lint:fix` for quick, automatic lint fixes.

-### Code Style
-Please run `npm run lint`.
-The linting configuration still needs some tweaking, and it'll be added to Travis in the future.